glic3rinu/django-orchestra/README.md

+**This project is in early development stage**

 Django Orchestra
 ================

-Orchestra is a framework for building web hosting control panels.
+Orchestra is a Django-based framework for building web hosting control panels.

 [Docs](http://django-orchestra.readthedocs.org/en/latest/)